Hernando's Hideaway: Recordings

 A version by Johnnie Ray hit number 11 on the UK Singles Chart in October 1955.
+It also reached the Billboard charts at #14.

 The Johnston Brothers' 1955 recording was a No. 1 UK hit in November 1955.

 A live recording (from Carnegie Hall in 1954) by Ella Fitzgerald can be found on the Verve/Polygram release Jazz at the Philharmonic, the Ella Fitzgerald Set, with Ray Brown on bass and Buddy Rich on drums.

-A rendition by Enoch Light was featured prominently on Command Records' Provocative Percussion as well as the Command test record.

-It has also been covered by David Clayton-Thomas.

 Alternate versions

 There are at least 15 Finnish versions, titled Hernandon salaisuus, by different artists of the song, the first and most popular by Olavi Virta, in 1956.

 The 2000 hit song "Dance With Me" by R&B singer Debelah Morgan used the melody of "Hernando's Hideaway" in its chorus, with different lyrics.
 Morgan paid homage to the song by naming the club in her song's video Hernando's Hideaway.

 In movies and television

 The instrumental section of the Johnston Brothers rendition was used as the theme for Brick Top Polford in the 2000 movie Snatch.

 In 2014, contestants Jessica Richens and Zack Everhart Jr. danced to the song on the 11th season Fox dancing competition show So You Think You Can Dance.
 The dance's choreographer, Spencer Liff, was nominated for the Primetime Emmy Award for Outstanding Choreography in 2015 for that routine as well as two others.

+Music used for Anthony Dexter and Patricia Medina in Valentino (1951).